zhuhaow/NEKit/README.md

 When a new socket is accepted from the listening socket of the proxy server, it is wrapped in some implemention of `RawSocketProtocol` as a raw socket which just reads and writes data.

 Then it is wrapped in a subclass of `ProxySocket` which encapsulates the proxy logic.
-Currently, only `DirectProxySocket` (for sockets from `TCPStack`) and `SOCKS5ProxySocket` (for SOCKS5 proxy server) are implemented.
-If there is ever need for a HTTP proxy (Do you really need that?
-It's complicated, error-prone and full of edge cases which probably will never be implemented correctly.
-The real world does love non-standard implemention of HTTP.), then a `HTTPProxySocket` should be implemented and a proxy server called `GCDHTTPProxyServer` subclassing `GCDProxyServer` should wrap every accepted `RawSocketProtocol` in  `HTTPProxySocket`.

 The `TCPStack` wraps the reassembled TCP flow (`TUNTCPSocket`) in `DirectProxySocket` then send it to the `mainProxy` server.